Preventing Gum Disease from Recurring

 Once the problem has been accurately diagnosed, we create and begin a treatment plan that is formulated to suit your specific needs.

 Minor gum disease can be effectively treated with scaling and root planing, while more severe cases are treated non-surgically with the Perioscope.
-In fact, 90% of advanced periodontal disease can be treated with the Perioscope.
+In fact, 90% of advanced periodontal disease can be treated this was using the Perioscope.

 Maintaining Control of Gum Disease